Write an awesome esports & gaming cover letter (with examples)

 You want the hiring manager to come out of your opening paragraph excited and thinking “we’ve got a good one here!”

-Read it over and over again to make sure you’ve achieved this, or get a family member, friend or Hitmarker to check it for you if you’re not sure.
+Read it over and over again to make sure you’ve achieved this, or get a family member or friend to check it for you if you’re not sure.

 Now you’ve got the hiring manager excited it’s time to tell them more about your professional experience and personal character.
 This is your big chance to sell yourself, so don’t let it slip!